Sarveshchougule/WinDev-2019-Sarvesh-Chougule/Project/SarveshChougule/ForSir/ReadMe.txt

 Of WINRT 2019 Batch and
 Of WM_CLOSE Group ....

+# Rename this file to there original Name....
-For Server Side :-
+1.For Server Side :-

 	ReadWriteServerWithRegFile.abc1		=>   ReadWriteServerWithRegFile.dll

-For Registry :-
+2.For Registry :-

 	RegistryServer.abc2			=>   RegistryServer.reg

-For Client Side :-
+3.For Client Side :-

 	ExperimentationNo2.abc			=>   ExperimentationNo2.exe